Why A Plain Text Editor Is An Effective Writing Tool

 In fact, it can open nearly 100 different file types.

-When I have to share a note, short text, or other information by email, I always use a text file.
+I always use a text file when I have to share a note, short text, or other information by email.

 Whatever they use, I know they can open my text file.